Obecalp/HLA-EPI_Bash-edit/README.md

-There is no need to have any header, but if there is one in patients file, it has to contain exactly ID_group, or a line full of "0" will appear (without any other consequence actually) \n
+There is no need to have any header, but if there is one in patients file, it has to contain exactly ID_group, or a line full of "0" will appear (without any other consequence actually)
 However, it is required to respect every field order for both file.

 #Output